-Our NEOs were also granted Class B Units of USA Compression Holdings at the time of the Holdings Acquisition or, with respect to Mr. Holloway, at the time of his employment.
-The grants the NEOs received had time-based vesting requirements (which, for Mr. Long and Mr. Tusa, were satisfied in full as of December 31, 2013) and are designed not only to compensate but also to motivate and retain the recipients by providing an opportunity for equity ownership by our NEOs.
+Mr. Long was also granted Class B Units of USA Compression Holdings at the time of the Holdings Acquisition.
+Mr. Manias and Mr. Liuzzi were granted Class B Units of USA Compression Holdings at the time of their employment.

+The grants the NEOs received had time-based vesting requirements (which, for Mr. Long, were satisfied in full as of December 31, 2013) and are designed not only to compensate but also to motivate and retain the recipients by providing an opportunity for equity ownership by our NEOs.
 The grants to our NEOs also provide our NEOs with meaningful incentives to increase unitholder value over time.
 The Class B Units are profits interests that allow our NEOs to participate in the increase in value of USA Compression Holdings over and above an 8% annual and cumulative preferred return hurdle.
 Available cash will be distributed to the USA Compression Holdings members at such times as determined by its board of managers, at which time the holders of Class B Units could receive distributions if the cash distributed reaches the required distribution hurdles.
 Distributions to the Class B Unit holders could also occur in connection with a sale or liquidation event of USA Compression Holdings.
 To date, our NEOs have not received distributions with respect to these awards.

-Outstanding Equity Awards as of December 31, 2014
+Outstanding Equity Awards as of December 31, 2015

-The following table provides information regarding the Class B Units in USA Compression Holdings held by the NEOs as of December 31, 2014.
-None of our NEOs held any option awards that were outstanding as of December 31, 2013 and 2014.
-Also reflected within the table are the outstanding phantom units that were granted to our NEOs from the LTIP during the years ended December 31, 2013 and 2014, respectively.
+The following table provides information regarding the Class B Units in USA Compression Holdings held by the NEOs as of December 31, 2015.
+None of our NEOs held any option awards that were outstanding as of December 31, 2014 and 2015.
+Also reflected within the table are the outstanding phantom units that were granted to our NEOs from the LTIP during the years ended December 31, 2013, 2014 and 2015, respectively.